weewx/weewx/docs/custom/custom_reports.md

 ## Changing unit systems

 Each _unit system_ is a set of units.
 For example, the `METRIC` unit system uses centimeters for rain, kilometers per hour for wind speed, and degree Celsius for temperature.
-The option [unit_system](usersguide.htm#option-unit-system) controls which unit system will be used in your reports.
+The option [unit_system](../../usersguide/weewx-config-file/stdreport-config#unit_system) controls which unit system will be used in your reports.
 The available choices are `US`, `METRIC`, or `METRICWX`.
 The option is case-insensitive.
-See the [_Appendix Units_](#units) for the unit defined in each of these unit systems.
+See [_Appendix: Units_](../appendix#units) for the units defined in each of these unit systems.

 By default, WeeWX uses `US` (US Customary) system.
 Suppose you would rather use the `METRICWX` system for all your reports?
 Then change this